incowia/leanix-custom-reports/pathfinder/vburndown/README.md

-# Application Burndown Chart
+# Burndown

-A report that shows lifecyle information of applications in a burndown chart.
+Shows lifecyle information of factsheets in a burndown chart.

 ## Table of Contents